-3.4.7 A buffer must be documented by a declaration or other document approved by the District, and recorded in the office of the county recorder or registrar.
-A buffer on public land or right-of-way may be documented in a written agreement executed with the District in lieu of a recorded document; the agreement must state that if the land containing the buffer is conveyed, the public body will require the buyer to comply with this subsection.
+3.4.7 A buffer shall be documented by a declaration or other document approved by the District and recorded in the office of the county recorder or registrar before the permit will be issued.
+A buffer on public land or right-of-way may be documented in a written agreement executed with the District in lieu of a recorded document; the agreement shall state that if the land containing the buffer is conveyed, the public body shall require the buyer to comply with this subsection.